Child Protection Assistant – International Rescue Committee – IRC

 The IRC will put in place high-impact, cost-effective solutions that help people affected by crisis.
 We'll also use our learning and experience to shape humanitarian policy and practice in ways that improve the lives of more people worldwide.
 And in all of our work we will focus on breaking down each of the barriers faced by women and girls

-The International Rescue Committee, one of the world’s largest humanitarian international NGOs, provides relief, rehabilitation and development support to vulnerable people and communities over 42 countries.
-We began work in Ethiopia in 2000 in response to severe drought in Ethiopia’s Somali region and are currently providing assistance to Ethiopians and refugees in nine regions in Ethiopia, implementing emergency and development programs in health, water and sanitation, economic recovery, and development (ERD), women’s protection and empowerment, education, child protection, and multi-sectoral emergency response.
+The International Rescue Committee, one of the world’s largest humanitarian international NGOs, provides relief, rehabilitation, and development support to vulnerable people and communities over 30 countries.
+We began work in Ethiopia in 2000 in response to severe drought in Ethiopia’s Somali region and are currently helping Ethiopians and refugees in six regions in Ethiopia, implementing emergency and development programs in health, water and sanitation, economic recovery and development (ERD), women’s protection and empowerment, education, child protection, and multi-sectoral emergency response.

 Job Overview:

-The position holder is responsible for implementing community-based child protection program in Chinaksen, Kersa, and Goro Gutu woredas.
-The position holder will lead all aspects of the prevention and response activities of the program that include working with the community, psychosocial support activities, and case management.
+The position holder is responsible for implementing community-based child protection program in Shedder camp.
+The position holder will lead all aspects of the prevention and response activities of the program that include working with the community, psychosocial support activities and case management.

 Major Responsibilities:

-• Assist the team in the assessment of the living conditions of children in the IDP/Returnee community centers and participate in the development of an appropriate strategy in addressing their needs.
+• Assist the team in the assessment of the living conditions of children in the camp and participate in the development of an appropriate strategy in addressing their needs.

-• Facilitate the involvement of children and women the community (leaders and parents) in the child-friendly space center and document the progress made.
+• Facilitate the involvement of children and the community (leaders and parents) in the child-friendly space and document the progress made.

-• Support community leaders and government sector focal persons in the monitoring, verification, and documentation of children cases.
+• Support (the incentive workers) team leaders and social workers in the monitoring, verification, and documentation of cases of children.

-• Follow-up the preparation and implementation of case action plan and conduct home to home visit including outreach programs.
+• Follow-up the preparation and implementation of case action plan and home visit conducted by the social workers.

 • Carry out data Entry into the Child Protection Information System (CP IMS) database.

-• Support the child protection officers in facilitating and coordinating appropriate care arrangements, and suitable alternative care systems with close supervision and attention to the individual concerns of children.
+• Support the child protection officer in facilitating and organizing appropriate care arrangement, and suitable alternative care system with close supervision and attention to the individual concerns of children.

 • Through working with CP committees identify potential foster families for unaccompanied and separated children in collaboration with social workers and community leaders.

-• Organize and facilitate positive parenting weekly sessions and awareness sessions.
+• Organize and facilitate positive parenting weekly sessions.
+(Family Makes the Difference!)

-• Assist the child rights clubs to demonstrate to the community and the concerned bodies about protection concerns that children are facing and promote the participation of children in all matters affecting their lives.
+• Assist the child rights clubs to demonstrate to the community and the concerning body about protection concerns that children are facing and promote the participation of children in all matters affecting their lives.

-• Participate with partners, and the team leaders in conducting the Best Interest Assessment to ensure the needs of children are addressed.
+• Participate in UNHCR, other partners, and the team leaders in conducting the Best Interest Assessment to ensure the needs of children are addressed.

 • Support the preparation of budget, work, and spending plans, and PR tracking to supervise the accurate utilization of the budget and timely implementation of activities.